 The same month, the EU allocated €110,000 to help communities affected by the strong earthquake and aftershocks in Papua New Guinea through the delivery of life-saving aid.
 This included the distribution of emergency shelter and essential relief items, such as tarpaulins, blankets, sleeping mats, mosquito nets, kitchen sets and hygiene kits, while also ensuring that the population received first-aid kits and health assistance.

 In February 2016, when tropical cyclone Winston made landfall northeast of the Fijian capital of Suva as a category 5 cyclone, the EU mobilised €1 million for the provision of shelter, food assistance and access to clean water, sanitation and hygiene.
 Through the EU Civil Protection Mechanism, essential relief items were also delivered to impacted communities.

-In an effort to increase vulnerable communities' resilience and reduce their vulnerability, the EU has also provided more than €12.4 million to support disaster preparedness programmes in the Pacific since 2009.
-Projects have supported community-based disaster preparedness actions, linkages between the community, village, province, region and national levels and standardisation of disaster risk reduction tools, joint work and coordination of governmental and non-governmental organisations, and peer-to-peer learning and experience sharing.
+Overall, the EU has provided more than €18.8 million in humanitarian assistance to the region since 2008, of which €12.4 million has supported disaster preparedness programmes in the Pacific.
+These projects have assisted community-based disaster preparedness actions, cooperation between community, village, provincial, regional and national levels, as well as the standardisation of disaster risk reduction tools, joint work, and the coordination of governmental and non-governmental organisations.